-When a man has sex for the first time, he is so aroused that he ejaculates without fully comprehending what is happening.
+When a man has sex for the first time, he may become so aroused that he ejaculates without being fully aware of what is happening.
 This is natural.
-But with time and exercise, the average man will learn to recognize the feelings of arousal that precede orgasm, which leads to the development of control over the ejaculatory reflex.
+But with time and experience, the average man will learn to recognize the feelings of arousal that precede orgasm, which leads to the development of control over the ejaculatory reflex.

 Low levels of serotonin

 Serotonin is a chemical in the brain that is popularly thought to be a contributor to a feeling of well-being and happiness.
 Recent studies have revealed a lower level of serotonin in men that suffer from premature ejaculation, in comparison to men who experience a more standard sexual process.

 According to research conducted by Marcel D. Waldinger, a neuropsychiatrist, 91% of lifelong premature ejaculation cases are caused by genetic factors.
 We must note that this in no way indicates these cases are not treatable.

 Psychological factors can both cause premature ejaculation outright, or worsen existing cases.
 The most common psychological causes of premature ejaculation are:

 - Sexual performance anxiety.
 Anxiety surrounding sexual intercourse can stem from factors such as: negative thoughts, sexual inexperience, unpleasant sexual experiences, the stress of trying to perform or trying to impress the partner, and a lack of sexual education or unrealistic expectations of sexual relations.
 Unrealistic expectations can be caused by a number of issues, including a conservative upbringing, or the viewing of pornography at a young age.